At a Glance

 Good study objectives are specific.
 They name a particular feature or process, and often mention different elements or aspects within those features or processes.

-If you’re researching with a specific objective in mind, you’ll have a much better sense of what kinds of tasks and questions to include in your study, and what kind of information to send back to your team.
+If you have a specific objective in mind, you’ll have a much better sense of what kinds of tasks and questions to include in your test, and what kind of information to send back to your team.

 How to craft a detailed objective